This Politician Wants To Eliminate All Of Mexico's Crime. His Plan To Do It Has People Livid.

 “We will call on Mexicans to join a pact for honesty,” López Obrador said last year during an interview on Imagen Television.

-In 2011, as he geared up for his second presidential campaign, López Obrador unveiled his “Loving Republic” project: the creation of a new political system which would be based on honesty, justice and love.
+In 2011, as he geared up for his second presidential campaign, López Obrador unveiled his “loving republic” project: the creation of a new political system that would be based on honesty, justice, and love.

-After a flurry of confusion, criticism and mockery, López Obrador wrote a 3,122 word explainer on what he meant by a “Loving Republic.”
+After a flurry of confusion, criticism, and mockery, López Obrador wrote a 3,122 word explainer on what he meant by a “loving republic.”

 “Let’s make the compromise to summon to the elaboration of a moral constitution experts in the matter, philosophers, psychologists, sociologists, anthropologists … old people from indigenous communities, teachers, mothers and fathers, the youth, writers, women, businessmen, diversity and human rights defenders, people of all religions, and free thinkers,” he wrote.